Skip to Content

 A lot of time, knowledge, and thought goes into a proper breeding program.

 So what does being a dog breeder actually pay?
-Surely the pay has to be awesome for top breeders of their respective breed.
+Surely the pay has to be awesome for top breeders of their respective breeds.

 Or is the dog breeder pay not as good as many think it is?